-Africa AHEAD’s Main Governing Board of Trustees is based in the United Kingdom.
+Africa AHEAD’s Main Governing Board of Trustees in United Kingdom.

 CHAIRMAN (2017 – Present)